Education in China: School uniforms

 Many schools in China require the use of a school uniform until college.
 Students have uniforms for both sportswear and their daily uniform, both of which will change depending on the season.
 Uniforms can also differ in design depending on the school, making it easy for people to identify which school a student attends.
 Proponents of school uniforms argue that the uniforms are a unique form of culture, remove the pressure of students comparing clothing, and allow the faculty and others to identify students and their respective schools.
 In an article for China Daily, Yuan Can stated that while student uniforms were previously regarded as a sign of progress, in current society the uniform's style is seen instead as a sign of identity and belonging.

 Issues

-Although cities like Shanghai regularly perform highly in international assessments, Chinese education has both native and international detractors; common areas of criticism include its intense rigor; its emphasis on memorization and standardized testing; and the gap in quality of education between regions and genders.
+The intensity of competition in education is a source of national angst.
+Although cities like Shanghai regularly perform highly in international assessments, Chinese education has both native and international detractors; common areas of criticism include its intense rigor; its emphasis on memorization and standardized testing, which can discourage innovation and independent thinking; and the gap in quality of education between regions and genders.